Todd and Julie Chrisley Get Into Fight About His Lies on Family's Show

 Despite the televised friction in the Chrisley family, there's no mention of the couple's recent legal troubles during the episode.

-In November, Todd, 53, was sentenced to 12 years and 16-months' probation, and Julie, 50, was sentenced to seven years and 16 months’ probation, after they were convicted on federal tax evasion charges in June.
+In November, Todd, 53, was sentenced to 12 years in prison and 16-months' probation, and Julie, 50, was sentenced to seven years in prison and 16 months’ probation after they were convicted on federal tax evasion charges in June.

-Last month, Todd reported to Federal Correctional Institution Pensacola in Florida, while Julie, surrendered to do her time at Federal Medical Center Lexington in Lexington, Kentucky.
+Last month, Todd reported to Federal Correctional Institution Pensacola in Florida, while Julie surrendered to Federal Medical Center Lexington in Lexington, Kentucky.

-Since their conviction, Todd and Julie have been vocal about filing an appeal, and holding on to their faith in God as they work through the appeals.
+Since their conviction, Todd and Julie have been vocal about filing an appeal, and holding on to their faith in God in the process.
 In their final Chrisley Confessions podcastepisode before reporting to prison, the couple assured their listeners that they will hear from them soon.

 RELATED CONTENT: